adstuart/azure-privatelink-dns-microhack/README.md

 ## Task 1 : Deploy an Azure SQL Server

-Within the MicroHack resource group (privatelink-dns-microhack-rg) deploy a simple Azure SQL Server in the West Europe.
+Within the MicroHack resource group (privatelink-dns-microhack-rg) deploy a simple Azure SQL Server in the same region as your Terraform deployment.
 Example config shown below.

 ![image](images/1.PNG)